NVIDIA/ChatRTX/README.md

 Ensure you have the pre-requisites in place:

-1. Install [TensorRT-LLM](https://github.com/NVIDIA/TensorRT-LLM/) for Windows using the instructions [here](https://github.com/NVIDIA/TensorRT-LLM/blob/release/0.5.0/windows/README.md).
+1. Install [TensorRT-LLM](https://github.com/NVIDIA/TensorRT-LLM/) for Windows using the instructions [here](https://github.com/NVIDIA/TensorRT-LLM/tree/rel/windows).

 2. Ensure you have access to the Llama 2 [repository on Huggingface](https://huggingface.co/meta-llama/Llama-2-13b-chat-hf)

 3. In this project, the LLaMa 2 13B AWQ 4bit quantized model is employed for inference.
 Before using it, you'll need to compile a TensorRT Engine specific to your GPU.
-If you're using the GeForce RTX 4090 (TensorRT 9.1.0.4 and TensorRT-LLM release 0.5.0), the compiled TRT Engine is available for download [here](https://catalog.ngc.nvidia.com/orgs/nvidia/models/llama2-13b/files?version=1.2).
-For other  NVIDIA GPUs or TensorRT versions, please refer to the [instructions](#building-trt-engine).
+Please refer to the [instructions](#building-trt-engine).

 <h3 id="setup"> Setup Steps </h3>